reselbob/innosoft/service-mesh-istio/README.md

-#Simple Istio Installation with BookInfo Sample App
+# Simple Istio Installation with Ingress Access Example

 This installation is intended for a Kubernetes Cluster running on Google Cloud.
 Each node is configured for 2 CPUs and 5GB of RAM.